cockroachdb/movr/README.md

 ## Simulate a geo-partitioned MovR deployment

 ### Setup the cluster and load data
+To complete this section, you must have [roachprod](https://github.com/cockroachdb/roachprod) configured.
+This dependency will be removed before this is opensourced.

 `export FULLNAME="${USER}-test"`

 Note that you need the Cockroach dev license and CRL prod tools downloaded prior to starting.